How #foodisourfriend helps you be healthy for life.

-"How can I get more time to plan and prep my meals?"
+"How can I get more time to plan and prep healthier meals?"

-"How can I persuade someone to workout with (or help) me get fit?"
+"How can I persuade someone to workout with (or help) me to get fit?"

-"How can I shop for healthier foods without blowing my budget?"
+"How can I have access for healthier foods without blowing my budget?"

-"How can I get starting with growing my own garden or farm?"
+"What do I need to get started with growing my own garden or farm?"

 "How can I get my friends and family to support my mission to sustain my health?"